drevops/vortex/scripts/drevops/docs/content/workflow/build.md

    build configuration (e.g. during development, the theme assets may not need to be minimised etc.).

-### 9. Install site
+### 9. Provision site

-   This step will install the site using [the site installation script](../../../../scripts/drevops/drupal-install-site.sh), which contains all the workflow logic that controls which actions are taken when the site is installed.
+   This step will provision the site using [the site provisioning script](../../../../scripts/drevops/provision.sh), which contains all the workflow logic that controls which actions are taken when the site is provision.
 It runs in all environments.

 ### 10. Check that the site is available